-It takes more than just skill for teams to traverse the intense voyage that is the NBA Playoffs and Finals to become champions.
+It takes more than just skill to traverse the NBA Playoffs and NBA Finals and become champions.
 With guts and composure to match, the Lakers, Warriors, Raptors, Cavaliers, Spurs, Heat and Mavericks have all conquered the league during the past decade.

 How do NBA odds work?

 Like other odds you’ll find in Arizona sportsbooks, NBA betting lines are going to be listed in American odds format.
 In this style, which is prevalent across North America, the favorites will be listed with a negative number (such as -130), and the underdogs will be listed with a positive (like +175).
 That number varies based on how close the game or an outcome is expected to be.

 Here is a couple of small examples of bet types and odds similar to what you might come across in Arizona sportsbooks.

 The point spread in basketball is the most popular type of bet.
 The idea behind the bet is that oddsmakers afford points to the underdog to create a more even game.
 You have to decide if the favorite can win by more points than listed or if the underdog can lose by fewer than those points or win outright.

 - Phoenix Suns -10.5 (-113)